Spiriax/Natural-Extended/README.md

 <img width="635" height="264" alt="image" src="https://github.com/user-attachments/assets/7282e610-d932-40d9-a50e-31d0663063df" />

 So, if I say, "I'm talking to you now Cloud.", then Cloud will respond.
 Now we can talk about anything, and Cloud will continue to respond every message.
 If I want to talk to Tifa, I can say "I'm talking to you now Tifa" and this unlocks the 'Conversation Lock' on Cloud, and only Tifa will respond from then on.
-Conversation Lock also works with 'Words or phrases that make every character respond'.
+Conversation Lock also works with 'All Respond'.
 So if I say, "Listen up everyone!", now both of my characters will respond every message, until another word or phrase is mentioned.

 ### Feedback and Current Status